autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/00-topic-message-handling.md

 ### 2. obtain multiple data stored in Subscription Queue

 Subscription can hold multiple messages in its queue.
 Such messages can be obtained by consecutive calls of `take()` method from a callback function at a time.
-Note that in a normal manner in which a callback function is used to take a topic message, if there are one or more messages in Subscription Queue, the oldest one is taken and a thread is assigned to execute a callback function until the queue becomes empty.
+Note that in a normal manner in which a subscription callback function is used to take a topic message, if there are one or more messages in Subscription Queue, the oldest one is taken and a thread is assigned to execute a callback function, which continues until the queue becomes empty.
 If you use `take()` method, you can obtain multiple messages at a time.

 Here is a sample code  excerpted from [ros2_subscription_examples/simple_examples/src/timer_batch_listener.cpp](https://github.com/takam5f2/ros2_subscription_examples/blob/main/simple_examples/src/timer_batch_listener.cpp) in which `take()` method is called consecutively.